Rise to Success: Career Highlights of Christian Yelich

 How Christian Yelich built a successful career.
 Explore key moments that defined the journey.

 Christian Yelich is an American professional baseball left fielder currently playing for the Milwaukee Brewers in MLB.
 He previously played for the Miami Marlins.
-Yelich is known for his batting ability and is a key player for the Brewers.
+Yelich also represents the United States internationally and played a role in Team USA's victory at the 2017 World Baseball Classic, where he earned a spot on the All-World Baseball Classic Team.

-In 2011, Christian Yelich batted .261 with 43 hits and 4 home runs.
-He was also named the Marlins' Minor League Player of the Year.
+In 2011, Christian Yelich batted .261 with 43 hits and four home runs, and was named the Marlins' Minor League Player of the Year.

-On July 23, 2013, the Miami Marlins promoted Christian Yelich to Major League Baseball from the Double-A Jacksonville Suns.
+On July 23, 2013, Christian Yelich was promoted to MLB from the Double-A Jacksonville Suns by the Miami Marlins.

 2013: MLB Debut